Choosing the best Linux hosting for you

 Multimedia/multichannel content

-If you are interested in serving multiple contents in many formats, then a shared hosting arrangement is not enough.
+If you are interested in serving multiple contents in many formats, then a linux shared hosting arrangement is not enough.
+This could be the case for niche social media platforms as they expand and outgrow their existing hosting services.

 If you have many content creators, you won’t have access to their permissions on the most granular level.
 If you have to pay for one service for video, one for photos, one for music streaming, another one for podcast audio hosting… Soon those services start owning you, and you incrementally lose ownership of the data these services collect on you and your creators.